liyao001/BioQueue/README.md

 ```
 sudo apt-get install mysql-server mysql-client
 apt-get install libmysqld-dev
+mysql -u root -p
+CREATE DATABASE BioQueue;
+CREATE USER 'bioqueue'@'localhost' IDENTIFIED BY 'REPLACE WITH YOUR OWN PASSWORD HERE';
+GRANT ALL PRIVILEGES ON BioQueue . * TO 'bioqueue'@'localhost';
 ```
 Note: The following instructions are for Ubuntu 14.04, but can be used as a guideline for other Linux flavors.
 ```